djmattyg007/IdiotScript/README.txt

 converted to actual newline characters when the script is parsed.

 This software is released into the public domain without any warranty.

+TODO

+- Document the _run method in the default script runner class better.
+  Also see if it can be made to feel less hacky (I'm still not sure about the depth parameter).
+- Actually write an example script to demo the functionality.